Stop Spending Money on Plumbers! Do-it-yourself Resolve Your Home's Plumbing Issues

 Is DIY plumbing safe?

-DIY plumbing is safe if you follow safety guidelines and take proper steps.
+DIY plumbing is secure if you adhere to safety guidelines and take appropriate steps.

 When should I call a professional plumber?

-You should contact a licensed plumber for significant plumbing issues that require specialized equipment and knowledge.
+You should contact a licensed plumber for significant plumbing issues that require special equipment and experience.